What is the cheapest movie poster you can buy? A free one, of course.

 The great thing is the cheaper you can get a movie poster, the more you can spend on a nice frame, which is essential, in my opinion.
 But that depends on what style and look you are going for.

-It is important to remember cinemas are not stockists; you cannot just randomly ask for movie posters hoping they will have some saved in a back-store cupboard.
+It is essential to remember cinemas are not stockists; you cannot just randomly ask for movie posters hoping they will have some saved in a back-store cupboard.

 They get given posters for marketing purposes from the studios.
-They are used to promote the film so that people go see the movie, then when that movie is not being shown, the movie posters will be thrown out, or employees will take some or all of them.
+They are used to promote the film so that people see the movie; when that movie is not being shown, the movie posters will be thrown out, or employees will take some or all of them.